A few years ago, I decided to use the final Blitz of the season

 the same logic to all three fantasy playoff weeks.

-Below are five reader questions (submitted via Twitter
+Below are several reader questions (submitted via Twitter

 or the FFT